NachoColl/dotnet-cf4dotnet/README.md

 # How It Works

-**Cloudformation4dotNET** uses reflection to check your code for functions that should get deployed on AWS, and builds the required Cloudformation template resources.
-To identify those functions, you only have to mark them with the provided function property class (e.g. ```Cloudformation4dotNET.APIGateway.APIGatewayResourceProperties```).
+**Cloudformation4dotNET** uses reflection to check your code for functions that you want to get deployed on AWS, and builds the required Cloudformation templates.
+To make it work, you only have to mark your AWS function with the provided function property class (e.g. ```Cloudformation4dotNET.APIGateway.APIGatewayResourceProperties```).

 ```csharp
 [Cloudformation4dotNET.APIGateway.APIGatewayResourceProperties("utils/status", EnableCORS=true, TimeoutInSeconds=2)]